Ayushee1906/Grep-Implementation-Using-Hadoop/README.md

 # Grep on Hadoop using Cloudera

 ## Project Overview
-This project demonstrates the implementation of a **Grep program using Hadoop MapReduce** to search for a specific keyword or pattern from a large text file stored in **HDFS**.
+This project focuses on designing and implementing a Grep application using Hadoop MapReduce to perform efficient keyword or pattern-based searching on large-scale text data stored in the Hadoop Distributed File System (HDFS).
+Instead of processing files on a single machine, the application takes advantage of Hadoop’s distributed architecture to handle large datasets by splitting the input data across multiple nodes and processing it in parallel.

-The application is developed in **Java** and executed on **Apache Hadoop** running inside the **Cloudera QuickStart VM**.
+The application is developed entirely in Java and executed on Apache Hadoop running inside the Cloudera QuickStart Virtual Machine, which provides a pre-configured environment for learning and experimenting with Hadoop ecosystem components.
+By using MapReduce, the project demonstrates how data-intensive text processing tasks can be broken down into smaller units of work, processed simultaneously, and then combined to produce the final result.

-The program mimics the traditional Unix `grep` command but leverages Hadoop’s distributed processing capabilities to efficiently process large datasets.
+Functionally, this project replicates the behavior of the traditional Linux grep command, but in a scalable and distributed manner.
+While the standard grep utility works well for small files on a local system, this Hadoop-based implementation is suitable for searching keywords or patterns within very large text files, such as logs or documents, stored in HDFS.
+Overall, the project highlights the power of distributed computing and serves as a practical introduction to Hadoop MapReduce programming, HDFS operations, and large-scale text analysis.

 **Sample Input File Name:** `constitution.txt`